Don’t drink another glass of lemon water before reading this!

 • Do not brush your teeth immediately as acid still coats the teeth.
 Wait for at least 30 minutes before brushing

-Some of us may even like to chew on lemon wedges, especially frozen ones.
-Yes it may be tasty to some, but eating lemon directly, without any dilution, you are literally filling your entire mouth with a highly acidic liquid.
+Some of us may even enjoy chewing on lemon wedges, especially frozen ones.
+Yes, it may be tasty to some, but eating lemon directly, without any dilution, you are literally filling your entire mouth with a highly acidic liquid.
 It hastens the speed of erosion to your teeth and affecting your stomach linings.
-Lemon water may have some natural health benefits but it may not necessarily be good for your teeth.
+Lemon water may have some natural health benefits, but it may not necessarily be good for your teeth.

 Problems associated with drinking lemon water